 Many companies write comparisons which make their product far superior to other technology.
-On every feature line, their product is a full green circle, or 5 stars, while any competition is benchmarked as inferior.
 Funnily, their competitors say the same thing about them.
-So let’s compare Tailscale based on open source Wireguard versus NetFoundry based on open source OpenZiti.
+Lets instead compare Tailscale (based on open source Wireguard) versus NetFoundry (based on open source OpenZiti) with the aim of being genuinely useful.

 Tailscale